aivavic/auction/README.md

-# Renault
+# Auction
-Site for Renault dialers.
+Site for Auction.

-@author Eugene Fabrikov efabrikov@gmail.com
+@author

 Install details in README-ORIGIN.md